xiaozhon/tictactoe/README.md

-# tictactoe
+# Tic-Tac-Toe
-A command line based tic-tac-toe game in Java
+A simple terminal based tic-tac-toe game in Java